RasaHQ/rasa/docs/core/old-core-change-log.rst

     This is major new version with a lot of changes under the hood as well as on the API level.
-Please take a careful look at the :ref:`migration` guide before updating.
+Please take a careful look at the :ref:`migration-guide` guide before updating.
 You need to retrain your models.

 Added